RBE300X-Lab/RBE3002_info/README.md

 - Use the robot on a random table where it might fall

 **PLEASE DO:**
-- Use the cable instead of the battery as much as possible (the batteries have a limited number of rechearges)
+- Use the cable instead of the battery as much as possible (the batteries have a limited number of recharges)
 - Always store the battery in the provided bag
 - Use the robot only on the ground or in the arena we made available